-While my wife and I don’t have the experienced of full-timers, we immediately fell in love with the “flow” of this floorplan.
-It comfortably seats four adults in the living area (without anyone at the dining table) — and every seat can see the TV screen without seeing a chiropractor for neck strain!
+While my wife and I don’t have the experience of full-timers, we immediately fell in love with the “flow” of this floorplan.
+It comfortably seats four adults in the living area (without anyone at the dining table) — and every seat can see the TV screen without seeing a chiropractor the next day.
 Also — anyone can work in the kitchen without their back towards the others in the coach, presenting a very sociable environment very much like today’s “open floorplans” for sticks and bricks homes.
-In short, Alliance has made exactly the right decisions re: floor layout, even if that does produce a heavier driver’s side of the coach.
-The tires and axles are sufficiently over-engineered to accommodate this.
+In short, Alliance has made exactly the right decisions re: floor layout, even if that does produce a heavier driver’s side.
+As you can imagine, the tires and axles are sufficiently over-engineered to accommodate this.

 Here are some additional things I like about this trailer

-- This very livable floor plan came in just under 35 feet total length and at 15,000 lbs gross weight
+- This very livable floor plan came in just under 35 feet total length (pin to bumper) and at 15,000 lbs gross weight

-- The Living room slide is tall — no hunching over to sit down
+- The Living room slide is tall — no hunching over while preparing to sit down in the motorized recliners

 - plenty of cargo capacity — actual weights for my trailer show 2,722 lbs of cargo capacity

-- I can also stand up in the bedroom!
+- I can also stand up in the bedroom, as mentioned before

 - Three slides — hydraulics for the two big ones (bedroom slide is electric)